-Course code and title UE 1 - RMAS 301 - Daily operations of Archival departments and buildings Professional on Assignment Anne-Julie Coste, Archivist, Sénat, France Dates September 4 - 15th, 2023 Course description This course covers the concepts and theories related to the management of Archival departments and buildings and will include: • An introduction to the archival activities on a daily basis, including an analysis of prior or secondary activities, depending on the context of management.
-If some activities seem compulsory, some can be more or less important regarding in a specific context and it is crucial to identify and evaluate each situation. • A survey of the different services and facilities needed in an archival building and the way they must interact.
-It will give a description of some key examples in the world and include a discussion about the different strategies and priorities of an archival administration regarding to its building situation. • The specifications of archival buildings and equipment will also be examined: the needs regarding to climate and specific geographical risks, the anticipation of storage needs. • The IT tools used to manage archival buildings and storage, and the maintenance issues will be presented and analyzed. • The daily management of teams and the way the administration must meet user's demand will also be examined, including the consequence for the infrastructure, as work spaces, technical laboratories, the development induced by technologies and digitalization. • As an operationally-focused course, it will provide real-word examples as a main way to fuel understanding to students.
+Course code and title UE 1 - RMAS 301 - Daily operations of Archival departments and buildings Professional on Assignment Prof. Karen Trivette, Alma Mater Europaea University in Maribor Dates 9 Sep - 20 Sep Course description This course covers the concepts and theories related to the management of Archival departments and buildings and will include: An introduction to the archival activities on a daily basis, including an analysis of prior or secondary activities, depending on the context of management.
+If some activities seem compulsory, some can be more or less important regarding in a specific context and it is crucial to identify and evaluate each situation.
+A survey of the different services and facilities needed in an archival building and the way they must interact.
+It will give a description of some key examples in the world and include a discussion about the different strategies and priorities of an archival administration regarding to its building situation.
+The specifications of archival buildings and equipment will also be examined: the needs regarding to climate and specific geographical risks, the anticipation of storage needs.
+The IT tools used to manage archival buildings and storage, and the maintenance issues will be presented and analyzed.
+The daily management of teams and the way the administration must meet user's demand will also be examined, including the consequence for the infrastructure, as work spaces, technical laboratories, the development induced by technologies and digitalization.
+As an operationally-focused course, it will provide real-word examples as a main way to fuel understanding to students.
 These examples can be given through websites, professional articles.
-Course learning outcomes institutions, depending on the context 5) Estimate the developments induced by technologies in archival departments and buildings 6) Evaluate the situation of an Archival repository during the visits proposed to them Continuous assessment (50%) In class assignment (30%); Oral presentation (30%); Report (40%) Final exam (50%) Written final exam
+In the end, the course has a practical extension: it includes a visit to the National Archives and is accompanied by visits in the various public and Course learning outcomes Manage the activities of an archival administration and their priority Design the specific requirements of Archival departments and buildings Appraise different strategies regarding the conception and management of Archival departments Compare the requirements of daily management of Archival institutions, depending on the context Estimate the developments induced by technologies in archival departments and buildings Evaluate the situation of an Archival repository during the visits proposed to them Continuous assessment (50%) In class assignment (30%); Oral presentation (30%); Report (40%) Final exam (50%) Written final exam